-- Where possible, the applicant must provide on-site parking to reduce demand in nearby residential streets.
-Off-site parking areas should not be in locations which result in large numbers of people walking through residential areas. - 2.
-Promotional and advertising material must advise of the location of public car parks and nearby available parking. - 3.
-Advertising material must also encourage the use of public transport where services are available. - The applicant may be required to provide Traffic Marshalls to ensure safe and efficient parking of vehicles. - The provision of temporary car parking areas may be required for major events.
-The proposed access arrangements to / from temporary car parking areas will be subject to appropriate approval by Council's Local Advisory Traffic Committee. - 6.
-For major events, a shuttle bus service should be also provided.
-The shuttle bus service should be run between railway stations and public car parking areas to Additionally, the site. local bus should companies be consulted regarding normal and / or special bus services and routes to encourage public transport to / from major events, wherever practicable.
+Cor ntrols/objectives Comment Compliance 7 C ar parking 1.
+Where possible, the applicant must provide on-site parking to reduce demand in nearby residential streets.
+Off-site parking areas should not be in locations which result in large numbers of people walking through residential areas.
+The proposed event site benefits from being walkable to public transport at Port Kembla Station and various bus routes.
+In addition, the EMP lists requirements for Transport and Access to ensure public transport is encouraged for events, and staff and visitors are aware of transport availability ahead of the event.
+Yes 2.
+Promotional and advertising material must advise of the location of public car parks and nearby available parking.
+3. Advertising material must also encourage the use of public transport where services are available.
+In addition to the above, the site contains a parking lots, which form part of the proposed event site, and benefits from several nearby public 4.
+The applicant may be required to provide Traffic Marshalls to ensure safe and efficient parking of vehicles. parking lots.
+5. The provision of temporary car parking areas may be required for major events.
+The proposed access arrangements to / from temporary car parking areas will be subject to appropriate approval by Council's Local Advisory Traffic Committee.
+6. For major events, a shuttle bus service should be also provided.
+The shuttle bus service should be run between railway stations and public car parking areas to the site.
+Additionally, local bus companies should be consulted regarding normal and / or special bus services and routes to encourage public transport to / from major events, wherever practicable.
+8 Li ghting 1.
+Location and direction of existing and any additional lighting to be used must be shown on the required site plan.
+Hours of use and intensity of lighting may also be required.
+Lighting is a matter to be considered on an event to event basis depending on the time of day proposed and the type of event.
+Lighting is required to be shown on Yes 2.
+Lighting must be directed away from nearby dwellings and should not be located in a position likely to cause a traffic hazard on adjoining roads. the Event Specific Site Plan, to be considered as part of the Event Application.